OSOceanAcoustics/echopype/README.rst

 The data processing routines include calibration (instrument-specific), noise removal, and mean volume backscattering strength (MVBS) calculation.

-Echopype can be installed from PyPI or from a conda package:
+Echopype can be installed from PyPI or through conda:

 .. code-block:: console